klmnden/azure-docs.tr-tr/articles/application-gateway/application-gateway-ilb-arm.md

 Bir uygulama ağ geçidini silmek için aşağıdaki adımları sırasıyla uygulamanız gerekir:

-1. Ağ geçidini durdurmak için `Stop-AzureRmApplicationGateway` cmdlet’ini kullanın.
+1. Ağ geçidini durdurmak için `Stop-AzApplicationGateway` cmdlet’ini kullanın.
-2. Ağ geçidini kaldırmak için `Remove-AzureRmApplicationGateway` cmdlet’ini kullanın.
+2. Ağ geçidini kaldırmak için `Remove-AzApplicationGateway` cmdlet’ini kullanın.
 3. Ağ geçidinin kaldırıldığını doğrulamak için `Get-AzureApplicationGateway` cmdlet’ini kullanın.

 ### <a name="step-1"></a>1.
 Adım